 Your target audience, on the other hand, is a more specific subset of that market you're addressing with a particular marketing campaign.
 Using the same example, your target audience for a new webinar on inventory management might be "Operations Managers and CFOs within your target market."
 The audience is who you're speaking to right now with a specific message.

-Market Segmentation vs. a Target Market
+How Is Market Segmentation Different From a Target Market?

 So, how do you find your target market in the first place?
 The process begins with market segmentation.
 This is where you divide a broad market into smaller, manageable groups based on shared characteristics.
 Think of it as the research phase that precedes targeting.
 This process is the first step in a classic marketing framework: Segmentation, Targeting, and Positioning (S-T-P).